guyroyse/guyroyse.github.com/katas/kenny-rogers.markdown

 ---
 layout: kata
-title: Kenny Rogers Kata
+title: Kenny Rogers
 ---

-# Kenny Rogers Kata
+# Overview

 This is the kata that will help you know when to hold 'em, fold 'em, walk away, or run.
 Or something.

 The exercise is simple.
 Write a function that takes two poker hands and declares the winner (or a tie).

 It might be worthwhile to think of this as a comparator function.
 In fact, there's no reason that it can't just return -1, 0, 1 in classic comparator fashion.
 And, if you are feeling really ambitious, go ahead and use it to sort an array of poker hands.

-## Valid Poker Hands
+# Valid Poker Hands

 Just for those of y'all who might need a refresher on the topic, here are the power hands ranked best to worst.

 | Hand Rank       | Description                                                            |
 | --------------- | ---------------------------------------------------------------------- |